mi-pit/SSC_Transpiler/README.md

 `"‹ssc file›-ss.c"` – this file contains all superstruct methods and C-structs

-`"‹ssc file›.h"` – this file contains all directives and function prototypes
+`"‹ssc file›.h"` – this file contains all directives and non-static/private function prototypes

-both .c files contain (as the first line) `#include "‹ssc file›.h"`
+Both `.c` files contain (as the first line) `#include "‹ssc file›.h"`.

+The `.c` files may then be compiled with a C compiler.

 #### Example: